Updated Jan. 19, 2022

 Mint Artists Guild looks forward to meeting many new artists each spring, as we hold Open Interviews for our Creative Summer Jobs program.
 We strive to be open to all and transparent about how we run Mint.
 And we prepare youth and their families with information – such as interview tips and more.

-With all that in mind, we are sharing some frequently asked questions and answers about tour Summer Jobs program, ahead of our interviews in April.
+With all that in mind, we are sharing some frequently asked questions and answers about our Summer Jobs program, ahead of our interviews in April.

 1. What programs support Mint Creative Summer Jobs program?

 Mint hires most of its young workers through Grow Detroit’s Young Talent, or GDYT, the city’s youth jobs portal.
-So you must register with GDYT first.
-Mint also hires through Wolverine Pathways, a University of Michigan program that enrolls high potential students from Detroit, Southfield and Ypsilanti.
+Young people must live in the City of Detroit (though exceptions may be made for exceptional artists who live in Hamtramck and Highland Park) and register with GDYT before the May deadline.
+Mint also hires a couple of interns through Wolverine Pathways, a University of Michigan program that enrolls high potential students from Detroit, Southfield and Ypsilanti.
+In the future, we hope to offer one job to a youth who lives in Ferndale but currently we lack funding for that.

 2. What does Mint look for in hiring young people for summer jobs?

-We look for talented visual artists who are serious about their creative work and the possibility of a creative career.
-You must demonstrate artistic skills, passion and desire to learn more.
-And attitude counts for a lot.
+Attitude counts for a lot.
 We want hard working, optimistic, thoughtful and constantly-learning youth.
-We also seek individuals who are altruistic and want to help others.
+We also seek individuals who are altruistic, volunteer or give back – and want to help others as part of their summer job.
 Send us your work or links to it when you first contact us.
-And bring samples to your interview.
+And bring samples to your virtual job interview.

 3. What other criteria are there for becoming a Mint Summer Worker?